 The goal of going through your closet isn’t to throw everything away.
 Instead, it’s to condense things down to a few pieces that are functional and will last a long time.
 To keep your gear closet clear of unnecessary items, be mindful whenever you purchase clothing and gear.

-“Buying what you need (and perhaps more importantly, passing on the unessential) takes priority, but a quick second is buying things made to last,” says Gibbs-Dabney.
+“Buying what you need (and importantly: not buying what you don't) takes priority, but a quick second is buying things made to last,” says Gibbs-Dabney.
 “Buying things from respected manufacturers with a strong warranty is a good place to start.”

 Written by Abbie Mood for Matcha in partnership with LIVSN.